$({\sigma}, {\tau})$-Derivations of Number Rings with Coding Theory Applications: Conclusion

 \section{Conclusion}

-In this article, we studied the $(\sigma, \tau)$-derivations of number rings and their applications to coding theory.
-First, in Section \ref{section 2}, we obtained some useful results for the forthcoming sections.
-In Section \ref{section 3}, we studied $(\sigma, \tau)$-derivations of the rings of algebraic integers of quadratic and cyclotomic number fields, and that of the bi-quadratic number ring.
-In quadratic case, we reformulated and reinvented the results formed in \cite{Chaudhuri}.
-We obtained a characterization in Subsection \ref{subsection 3.2} for a $\mathbb{Z}$-linear map vanishing on unity to be a $(\sigma, \tau)$-derivation of the ring of algebraic integers of a $p^{\text{th}}$-cyclotomic number field.
+In this article, we studied the $(\sigma, \tau)$-derivations of number rings with their applications to coding theory.
+First, in Section 2, we obtained some useful results for the forthcoming sections.
+In Section 3, we studied $(\sigma, \tau)$-derivations of the rings of algebraic integers of quadratic and cyclotomic number fields, and that of the bi-quadratic number ring.
+In the quadratic case, we reformulated and reinvented the results formed in \cite{Chaudhuri}.
+We obtained a characterization in Subsection 3.2 for a $\mathbb{Z}$-linear map vanishing on unity to be a $(\sigma, \tau)$-derivation of the ring of algebraic integers of a $p^{\text{th}}$-cyclotomic number field.
 We also conjectured a criterion under which a $(\sigma, \tau)$-derivation of the ring of algebraic integers of a $p^{\text{th}}$ cyclotomic number field is inner.
-In Subsection \ref{subsection 3.3}, we explicitly obtained all $(\sigma, \tau)$-derivations of a bi-quadratic number ring.
+In Subsection 3.3, we explicitly obtained all $(\sigma, \tau)$-derivations of a bi-quadratic number ring.
 We also obtained a criterion under which a $(\sigma, \tau)$-derivation of a bi-quadratic number ring is inner.
-Finally, in Section \ref{section 4}, we discussed the applications of our work in coding theory by giving the notion of Hom-IDD codes. \textbf{Declaration of Interest Statement} The authors report there are no competing interests to declare.
+Thus, we have solved the twisted derivation problem in the ring of algebraic integers of a quadratic number field and in bi-quadratic number rings.
+Further, we conjectured a solution of the twisted derivation problem in $p^{th}$ ($p$ prime) cyclotomic number fields.
+Finally, in Section 4, we discussed the applications of our work in coding theory by constructing some good parameter Hom-IDD codes over finite fields. \textbf{Acknowledgements} The second author was the ConsenSys Blockchain chair professor when the work was being carried out.
+He thanks ConsenSys AG for that privilege. \textbf{Declaration of Interest Statement} The authors report there are no competing interests to declare.